-The IKUMA 3 P does not experience any problem whilst being towed.
-Only qualified winch personnel should handle the certified equipment to carryout this operation.
+The HIKO P does not experience any problem whilst being towed.
+Only qualified winch personnel should handle the certified equipment to carry out this operation.
 The wing must be inflated similarly as during a normal take off.

-It is important to use the brakes to correct the flight path, especially if the glider begins to turn.
+It is important to use the brakes to correct the flight path alignment, especially in the first phase of the tow.
 Since the wing is subject to a slow airspeed and with a high positive angle of attack, we must make any corrections with a high degree of feel and delicacy, in order to avoid a stall.